Riffe Lake

 Riffe Lake is a long reservoir on the Cowlitz River in the U.S. state of Washington.
 The 23.5 mi lake was created by the construction of Mossyrock Dam, the tallest dam in the state, in 1968 by Tacoma City Light (now Tacoma Power).
-Riffe Lake includes 6 islands, 3 of which being incredibly small, sandy islets, and one being a tidal island.
+Riffe Lake includes six islands, three of which being incredibly small, sandy islets.
 None of them have names.

 History

 The reservoir was formed behind Mossyrock Dam in the late 1960s and submerged the communities of Kosmos, Nesika, and Riffe; residents of the area were relocated due to the planned inundation.
 It was originally called Mossyrock Lake, then later named Davisson Lake in 1962 after Ira Davisson, a utilities commissioner in Tacoma.
 The name was approved by the Tacoma Utilities Board and later the Federal Power Commission.
 The 1968 state highway map published by the Washington State Department of Highways named it "Riffe Lake" for the inundated community instead of Davisson Lake, which was not officially recorded by the U.S. Board on Geographic Names.
 The name was officially changed to Riffe Lake in 1976 after Lewis County residents petitioned the state's Board of Geographical Names to honor a more local figure.
 The change was approved by the U.S. Board on Geographic Names in August of that year.

-In 2017, Tacoma Power lowered the maximum water level of the lake by 30 ft due to concerns that the piers on Mossyrock Dam could fail during a major seismic event and cause catastrophic flooding.
+In 2017, Tacoma Power lowered the maximum water level of the lake by 30 ft due to concerns that spillway piers could fail during a major seismic event and cause catastrophic flooding.

 Ecology and environment

 Located on the eastern shore of the lake is the Kosmos Unit, a part of the Cowlitz Wildlife Area.
 Also known as Kosmos Flat, the 520 acre site contains a mix of habitats, such as meadow, riparian, and wetland, and is split by Rainey Creek.
 Parts of the meadow are flooded during peak water levels.
-The unit contains a small hardwood forest and is known for abundant wildlife, especially various species of birds including pheasants, ospreys, and raptors.
+The unit contains a small hardwood forest and is known for abundant wildlife, especially various species of birds including pheasants, songbirds, ospreys, and raptors.
 Additional sites for birdwatching include Goat Creek Flats and Landers Creek Flats.